-Proliferative verrucous leukoplakia (PVL) is the most aggressive form.
+Proliferative verrucous leukoplakia (PVL) is a rare and the most aggressive form.
 This condition is also known as florid papillomatosis.
 It is often associated with the Epstein-Barr virus.
 Epstein-Barr Virus (EBV) belongs to the herpes virus family.
 Almost all the affected individuals will eventually acquire cancer at several different sites.
 Proliferative verrucous leukoplakia is diagnosed as a late event in the development of leukoplakia.
 This is the reason that it takes a long time to spread to different sites.
 It has also been noted to have a high rate of recurrence.

 The cause of leukoplakia is unknown most of the time.
 It is very frequently caused by chronic irritation with tobacco.
-Sometimes long term users of smokeless tobacco products eventually develop leukoplakia at the location they hold the tobacco against their cheeks (buccal skin).
+Sometimes long-term users of smokeless tobacco products eventually develop leukoplakia at the location they hold the tobacco against their cheeks (buccal skin).